krissh6563-droid/CPwithPython/README.md

 * One class can inherit the properties and methods of another class
 * In OOPS inheritance provide the idea of reusability.
 This meand we can add additional features to an existing class without modufying it
 * Types of inheritance in python
-    - Single Inheritance
+    1. Single Inheritance
         * When one class inherit the properties and method of another class
-    - Multiple Inheritance
+    2. Multiple Inheritance
         * When a class inherit the properties and methods from two or more class
-    - Multilevel Inheritance
+    3. Multilevel Inheritance
         * When there is child and grand child relationship between class
-    - Hierarchical Inheritance
+    4. Hierarchical Inheritance
         * When more than one derived class are created from a single base this type of inheritance is called hierarchical inheritance
-    - Hybrid Inheritance
+    5. Hybrid Inheritance
         * Inheritance consisting of multiple types of inheritance is called hybrid inheritance.

+### Abstraction
+* Abstraction is used to hide internal details and show only functionalities
+*

+### Polymophism
+* It means having many forms

+### Encapsulation
+* Wrapping the data and method into a single entity is called encapsulation